Table of Contents[Hide][Show]

 WHERE TO SELL YOUR EGGS

 Where and what will you sell your eggs?
 I have seen several people have a large sign with just the eggs in a cooler at the side of the road.
 Others go for farm stands.
-Consider cost and materials if you fall in love with the Pinterest farm stands because if you sell eggs, you may not need such a large stand.
+If you fall in love with the Pinterest farm stands, consider the cost and materials.
+If you sell eggs, you may not need such a large stand.

 SIGNAGE